 "Family assessment" is an ongoing process that provides the Brevard C.A.R.E.S.
 Diversion Care Coordinator with information that informs the Care Coordinator's actions throughout the case.
-The family assessment is formally documented on a regular basis in FSFN as the agency's official position as to the current status of impending danger threats, child well-being and safety analysis.
+The family assessment is formally documented on a regular basis in FSFN as the agency's official position as to the status of impending danger threats, child well- being and safety analysis.
 On-going family assessment includes:

-- (1) Understanding the family dynamics and what conditions must change to achieve lasting child safety and permanency. - (2) Identifying changes in family dynamics that inform the need for changes in safety management. - (3) Gathering continuous feedback from the family and others as to what is working or not working to support the family change process. - (4) An understanding of the parent/legal guardian's internal motivation to change and its progression over time. - (5) Creating and evaluating case plan outcomes and associated actions to effectively address caregiver protective capacities and child needs.
+(1) Understanding the family dynamics and what conditions must change to achieve lasting child safety and permanency.

+(2) Identifying changes in family dynamics that inform the need for changes in safety management.

+(3) Gathering continuous feedback from the family and others as to what is working or not working to support the family change process.

+(4) An understanding of the parent/legal guardian's internal motivation to change and its progression over time.

+(5) Creating and evaluating case plan outcomes and associated actions to effectively address caregiver protective capacities and child needs.

 "Working Agreement" is a mutual understanding between the Brevard C.A.R.E.S.
 Diversion Care Coordinator and the parent/legal guardian(s) as to how to effectively work together on the family assessment, case plan and evaluating progress over time.
-It includes discussions as to when and where contacts will occur, how to contact the case manager and case manager's supervisor, how to contact the parent/legal guardian(s), what to do if a meeting needs to be cancelled.
-This operating procedure does not require that a working agreement be in writing.
+It includes discussions as to when and where contacts will occur, how to contact the care manager and care manager's supervisor, how to contact the parent/legal guardian(s), what to do if a meeting needs to be cancelled.